BattlesnakeOfficial/docs/docs/guides/tips/hosting-suggestions.md

 * **Advantages**
   * Totally customize the software and network setup on your own Linux-based virtual machine.
   * Shell access to the VM running your code for debugging or performance monitoring
-  * Lower cost for the same resources than App Platform, Heroku and other PaaS services.
+  * Lower cost for the same resources than App Platform and other PaaS services.
 * **Gotchas**
   * Paid options only.
   * You're responsible for the configuration and security of your own server.